 If you drove the Route 1 Ring Road straight through it would take between 14 to 16 hours.
 But that would mean not stopping anywhere!
 If you only want to make limited stops we would still recommend around 7 days minimum to complete the loop.
 To really get the true Icelandic experience then it’s best to spend between 10 to 15 days driving the Ring Road.
 That way you can see every attraction without having to rush or worry about days with back weather.

-Best events in Iceland in October
+Top Festivals and Events in Iceland in October

-1. The lighting of the Yoko Ono Imagine Peace Tower
+1. The Imagine Peace Tower

 2. The Reykjavik International Film Festival (RIFF)